Perfect Bluetooth MIDI For Windows

 Activity panel with a Verbose toggle — shows status-byte names and hex for every message, plus the full GATT service/characteristic tree on connect.
 Save log… writes it to a file you can share.

 Exit unpairs the device so your phone / another PC can take it over, instead of leaving Windows stuck bonded to the keyboard.
-Tray mode is explicit — the X button actually exits.
+Hide-to-tray keeps the bridge running in the background; the X button actually exits.
+Light / dark / system theme picker in the header.

 The quirk Most BLE-MIDI "PC→piano silent" bugs aren't BLE bugs